NasirMehdi18/Smart-client-intake/README.md

-# ⚖️ LawGPT Pakistan Pro
+# ⚖️ Smart Client Intake and Legal Issue Identifier

-LawGPT Pakistan Pro is an AI-powered Urdu legal assistant designed specifically for Pakistani law.
+Smart Client Intake and Legal Issue Identifier is an AI-powered Urdu legal assistant designed specifically for Pakistani law.
 It provides structured, context-aware legal guidance using Retrieval-Augmented Generation (RAG) with a FAISS vector database and HuggingFace LLM.

 Built with Streamlit, it offers a professional chat interface, session management, and persistent chat history using SQLite.